 VAT is an indirect tax, which is payable on transactions such as supply of goods and services, import of goods, free or partially free consumption.
-The reporting period for VAT is one month, and VAT returns must be submitted and paid before the 20th of the month following the reporting period.
+The reporting period for VAT is one month, and VAT returns must be submitted, and calculated VAT must be paid in before the 20th of the month following the reporting period.

-Income tax
+Profit tax